Adaptive functional principal components analysis

 It is well-known that a bias is usually induced on the diagonal set of the estimated covariance function.
 With a kernel $K$ supported on $[-1,1]$, the diagonal set is $|s-t|\leq 2h$.
 Since the eigen-elements are ultimately built by the eigen-decomposition of a covariance function, albeit with its own specific bandwidth, a correction is recommended to reduce the diagonal bias.
 The nonparametric covariance estimator we propose is

 with the diagonal correction

 where $\sigma^2(t)$ is the conditional variance defined in \eqref{data}.
+A nonparametric estimator of $\sigma(t)$ is proposed in \eqref{eq:sigma-hat_x}, and further elaborated in the algorithm in Section \ref{sec:algorithm}.
 By construction, $\widehat d_N(s,t;h)=0$ when $|s-t|>2h$, and thus $\widehat \Gamma = \widehat \Gamma_N$ for $(s,t)$ outside the diagonal set.
-The ``first smooth, then estimate'' approach induces a bias of rate $o_{\PP}(1)$ on each curve.
+The `first smooth, then estimate' approach induces a bias of rate $o_{\PP}(1)$ on each curve.
 Our theoretical and empirical investigation show that the diagonal correction \eqref{diag_corr_eq} further improves the performance of the eigen-elements estimators.
 Our diagonal correction is different from that in \cite{Golovkine2021}, since it corresponds to an integrated, instead of pointwise, risk.

 The covariance estimator $\widehat \Gamma$ was formally defined in \eqref{cov_est_corr} for a generic bandwidth $h$.
 The bandwidth used to compute the adaptive estimator of an eigen-element, will be adapted for each eigen-element separately, and obtained by minimization of the corresponding risk bound presented in Section \ref{sec:risk-sec_x}.